 A sibling refers to a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living at the same address.
-The sibling must be in the school or The Saplings Pre-School at the time of application and be likely to remain in the school at the proposed date of admission.
+The sibling must be in the school at the time of application and be likely to remain in the school at the proposed date of admission.